Iterative reconstruction: Advantages

 reconstruct images from data acquired in a very short time as required for real-time MRI (rt-MRI).

 In Cryo Electron Tomography, where the limited number of projections are acquired due to the hardware limitations and to avoid the biological specimen damage, it can be used along with compressive sensing techniques or regularization functions (e.g. Huber function) to improve the reconstruction for better interpretation.

-Here is an example that illustrates the benefits of iterative image reconstruction for cardiac MRI.
+Here is an example that illustrates the benefits of iterative image reconstruction for cardiac MRI, presented to the 7th International Conference on Functional Imaging and Modeling of the Heart, held at the Royal College of Obstetricians and Gynaecologists, in June 2013.